 If your initial investment is Rs 1 lakh and is compounded at the rate of 10% per annum for the next 15 years, then you will have a base of Rs 4,17,725.
 This is how compounding creates a cycle of earnings that keeps growing.
 As an investor, keep in mind that the crucial point of compounding is that the earnings generated by the investment should be reinvested.
 One must not, at any point, withdraw their returns.
 This withdrawal of profits will not let the base of the investment grow to a more significant sum.

 Mutual funds are designed to make the most out of the power of compounding.
 Investors gain when the value of fund units goes up.
 If you invest with a long-term horizon, then the power of compounding will be unleashed to the fullest, which helps you grow your investment.
 This is particularly the case in mutual funds as the returns generated in the form of capital gains are reinvested to create additional profits.

 If you choose to invest Rs 1,000 a month in a mutual fund scheme for the next ten years, and if the rate of return is 8% per annum, then you will notice that your investment of Rs 1,20,000 in 10 years will yield you a profit of Rs 1,82,946.
 Now if you choose to invest it further for say another ten years, then money now reinvested will grow even faster to fetch you Rs 3,94,967.
 A unique feature of compounding is that your existing investment, along with the return on investment and the new investment each month, all contribute towards further gains.
 Example;

-If you begin investing ₹1 lakh a year & increase your investment by 10% every year, this is how compounding interest will help your money grow|
+If you begin investing Rs 1 lakh a year and increase your investment by 10% a year, then this is how compounded interest helps your money grow: